Deblina Sarkar

-Deblina Sarkar is an Indian scientist and inventor.
+Deblina Sarkar is an Indian electrical engineer, and inventor, born in Kolkata,West Bengal.
 She is an assistant professor at the Massachusetts Institute of Technology (MIT) and the AT&T Career Development Chair Professor of the MIT Media Lab.
 Sarkar has been internationally recognized for her invention of an ultra thin quantum mechanical transistor that can be scaled to nano-sizes and used in nanoelectronic biosensors.
-As the Principal Investigator of the Nano Cybernetic Biotrek Lab at MIT, Sarkar leads a multidisciplinary team of researchers towards bridging the gap between nanotechnology and synthetic biology to build new nanodevices and life-machine interfacing technologies with which to probe and enhance biological function.
+As the principal investigator of the Nano Cybernetic Biotrek Lab at MIT, Sarkar leads a multidisciplinary team of researchers towards bridging the gap between nanotechnology and synthetic biology to build new nano-devices and life-machine interfacing technologies with which to probe and enhance biological function.

 Early life and academic career

-Sarkar was born in Kolkata, West Bengal, India, and pursued an undergraduate education in electrical engineering at the Indian Institute of Technology (Indian School of Mines) Dhanbad, India.
+Sarkar was born in Kolkata, West Bengal, India and pursued her undergraduate education in electrical engineering at the Indian Institute of Technology (Indian School of Mines), Dhanbad, India.
 During her undergraduate degree, she focused her research on nanoscale device design and spintronics, receiving international recognition for her work.
-The paper she published explored the efficacy of double-gate MOSFETs.
-Before completing her degree, she spent a summer as an intern in Laurens Molenkamp’s laboratory at the Wurzburg University, Germany conducting research in Spintronics.
+The paper she published in 2007 explored the efficacy of double-gate MOSFETs.
+Before completing her degree, she spent a summer as an intern in Laurens Molenkamp's laboratory at the Wurzburg University, Germany, conducting research in spintronics.
 She graduated with her B.E. degree in 2008, and moved to the United States to pursue both a master's degree and a Ph.D. at the University of California at Santa Barbara (UCSB).

-At UCSB, Sarkar trained in nanoelectronics under the mentorship of Kaustav Banerjee where she pioneered techniques to improve energy-efficiency in nanodevices and developed novel field effect transistor biosensors using molybdenum disulfide (MoS2).
+At UCSB, Sarkar trained in nanoelectronics under the mentorship of Kaustav Banerjee where she pioneered techniques to improve energy-efficiency in nano-devices and developed novel field effect transistor biosensors using molybdenum disulfide (MoS2).
 After completing her Ph.D. work in 2015, Sarkar began her postdoctoral fellowship at MIT in the Synthetic Neurobiology group.
 Under the mentorship of Edward Boyden, Sarkar developed novel technologies to map brain structure and function.

 In 2020, Sarkar joined the faculty at MIT as an Assistant Professor and became the AT&T Career Development Chair Professor at MIT Media Labs.
-Sarkar is the Principal Investigator of a group of researchers which she has called the Nano-Cybernetic Biotrek Lab.
+She became the principal investigator of a group of researchers which she has called the Nano-Cybernetic Biotrek Lab.
 Sarkar broke down the name of her group to explain why the name represents the scientific questions and adventure they engage in.
-The "nano" refers to the fact that the team builds nanoscale devices, cybernetic refers to using technology to control computing, biological, or hybrid systems, the bio represent the integration of biology, and “trek” represents the scientific adventure they have embarked on.
+The "nano" refers to the fact that the team builds nanoscale devices, cybernetic refers to using technology to control computing, biological, or hybrid systems, the bio represents the integration of biology, and "trek" represents the scientific adventure they have embarked on.